rails/action_push_native/README.md

 end
 ```

-This class is used to create and send push notifications.
+Used to create and send push notifications.
 You can customize it by subclassing or
-change the application defaults by editing it directly.
+you can change the application defaults by editing it directly.

 `app/jobs/application_push_notification_job.rb`: